CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A12 Establish Vulnerability Management

 For the secure operation of an ICS environment, the institution SHOULD establish a vulnerability management.
-Vulnerability Management SHOULD identify gaps in the software, components, protocols, and external interfaces of the environment, and identify, evaluate, and implement potential action requirements and capabilities (eg, patch management).
+Vulnerability Management SHOULD identify gaps in the software, components, protocols, and external interfaces of the environment, and identify, evaluate, and implement potential action requirements and capabilities (such as patch management).

 The basis for this should be manufacturer vulnerability advisories or publicly available CERT reports.
 In addition, organizational and technical weak point analysis audits can be performed.